rodjek/rspec-puppet/docs/documentation/functions/index.md

 ### Testing the return value

-The return value of the function can be tested by chaining the `and_returns` method on to the `run` matcher.
+The return value of the function can be tested by chaining the `and_return` method on to the `run` matcher.

 {% highlight ruby %}